Food scarcity remains a fundamental cause of violent outbreaks across the world. Bryce Evans investigates the issue.

 Before that in 2008 rioting was seen in witnessed in more than 30 countries, including developed nations such as Italy, due to bad harvests and a consequent rise in the price of staple food.
 In Haiti, angry crowds demanding cheaper rice forced the country’s prime minister to resign.
 In 2009, with food price volatility linked to the state’s plan to lease arable land to foreign concerns, the president of Madagascar was forced aside.

 In 2012, droughts again exacerbated ongoing conflicts in central Africa and Syria.
 Conflicts also exacerbate food insecurity by sending thousands of displaced people into already strained food systems.
 In places like Mali, the Democratic Republic of Congo, and Syria, refugee crises compound food crises.

 In states that have recently emerged from violent conflict, food security is essential in achieving political stability.
 But this is typically a challenge in post-conflict contexts, where authorities struggle to cope with increased dependence on food imports and decreased foreign currency inflows.
-And aid to these so-called ‘fragile countries’ (as the World Bank notes on page 7 (PDF)) has historically recorded ‘a disturbingly high rate of failure’.
+And aid to these so-called ‘fragile countries’ (as the World Bank notes) has historically recorded ‘a disturbingly high rate of failure’.

 Major food aid along established lines might not, therefore, be the solution.
 In fact, there are some that say sending food to conflict zones to ease food security is not a good idea, and prolongs civil wars.

 War, refugee crises and food conflicts are inextricably linked.